axone-protocol/docs/docs/technical-documentation/governance/hierarchy-of-norms.md

 The hierarchy of norms refers to the hierarchical structure of rules within the given governance framework.
 It establishes the order of precedence among the different norms so that a higher norm prevails over a lower standard.

-In the OKP4 Governance framework, the hierarchy of norms establishes a clear order of precedence for rules and regulations.
+In the Axone Governance framework, the hierarchy of norms establishes a clear order of precedence for rules and regulations.
 We thus end up with different levels of governance that allow fine-grained control of the use of the protocol.

 <center>
   <img src="/img/content/technical-documentation/governance-hierarchy-of-norms.webp" alt="Governance - Hierarchy of Norms" style={{ maxHeight: "340px" }}></img>